bridge2food/plenitude/content/conference.md

   Since 2019, PLENITUDE has brought together 10 European partners from agri-food, biotechnology, academia, and beyond, powered by €16.9 million in funding from the [Circular Bio-based Europe Joint Undertaking](https://www.cbe.europa.eu/).
 This consortium has pioneered cutting-edge solutions to advance a sustainable future through a unique circular, minimal-waste process for mycoprotein production and its applications in food and beyond.

+  Join the Plenitude Final Conference and discover groundbreaking innovations shaping new bio-based value chains and discuss how these can be actualized in the European landscape!
+Here, you will learn how these solutions provide environmental, economic, and public health benefits while addressing the world’s most pressing sustainability challenges.

+  ##### Why Attend

+  200 delegates

+  14 dedicated sessions

+  Networking opportunities

+  Cooking demos with mycoprotein products

+  Evening Welcome Reception
 memberSectionTitle: "## Meet our *Speakers*"
 team:
   - memberName: Craig Johnston